 - technology specialists, including machine learning experts, data scientists, software developers and engineers, and cybersecurity and IT risk managers.

 The guidance clarifies how you can assess the risks to rights and freedoms that AI can pose from a data protection perspective; and the appropriate measures you can implement to mitigate them.

 While data protection and ‘AI ethics’ overlap, this guidance does not provide generic ethical or design principles for your use of AI.
 It corresponds to data protection principles, and is structured as follows:

 - part one addresses accountability and governance in AI, including data protection impact assessments (DPIAs);

 - part two covers fair, lawful and transparent processing, including lawful bases, assessing and improving AI system performance, and mitigating potential discrimination;

 - part three addresses data minimisation and security; and

 - part four covers compliance with individual rights, including rights related to automated decision-making.

-The accountability principle makes you responsible for complying with data protection and for demonstrating that compliance in any AI system.
+The accountability principle makes you responsible for complying with data protection and for demonstrating that compliance in any AI system that processes personal data.
 In an AI context, accountability requires you to: